Chairs at the flea market in the district Haidhausen in Munich.

 For dates and details, see: www.midnightbazar.de

-Munich’s biggest flea market is the Riesenflohmarkt (“Giant Flea Market”), which is held every spring on Theresienwiese.
+Munich’s biggest flea market is the Riesenflohmarkt (“Giant Flea Market”), which is held every april on Theresienwiese.
 Buyers and sellers have travelled from far and wide for over 30 years to be involved in this spectacle at the end of April: the bargaining, chatting and browsing goes on until late in the afternoon.
 Be careful not to lose sight of your companion – with 1,600 stalls and countless aisles, it’s easy to get lost.
+Visitors can find the current date on the website of the Bavarian Red Cross, which organises the flea market every year.
+The surpluses from parking and stall fees are donated to social projects!

 For dates and details, see: www.brk-muenchen.de